yudhisteer/Phase-2_Automating-QC-with-Detectron2/README.md

 2. Harris Corner Deteciton
 3. Mouse Click Measurement
 4. Data Labeling
+5. JSON to COCO
-5. Build Detectron2 model
+6. Build Detectron2 model
-6. Train the model
+7. Train the model
-7. Inference
+8. Inference
-8. Metrics
+9. Metrics

 Before diving straight into an AI model, I wanted to explore some image processing techniques that would allow me to pick the best model for object measurements.
 I started with the simplest of all: Canny Edge Detection and then moved on to Corner Detection.